The Forge provides high quality mentors from Clark County who represent a variety of backgrounds and interests.

 Our minimum requirement is one meeting per month.
 Mentors follow up with students on personal goals and the trainings that we do during the year.
 Some mentors and students choose to meet more frequently or to explore topics in greater detail.
 Some of our mentors have attended graduations, enlistments, and even family dinners with their student’s family.
 It’s up to students, parents, and mentors to decide what they are comfortable with.

-Matt Overton, Founder
+Matt Overton, Founder & Acting Executive Director

 We have a great group of mentors and life skills trainers from a variety of backgrounds.